Origin | Anterior surface of the sacrum (around the level of S2 to S4) Gluteal surface of the ilium Sacrotuberous ligament |

 Location & Overview

-The piriformis muscle is located in the gluteal region of the hip and proximal thigh.
-It is a somewhat pear shaped and flat.
-It runs parallel to the posterior margin of the gluteus medius and deep to the gluteus maximus.
-In Latin, the word ‘piriformis’ refers to its pear-shaped appearance.
-Pirum = pear and forma = shape in Latin.
-The piriformis muscle is commonly associated with a condition called piriformis syndrome with common symptoms involving the patient having hip pain, buttock pain, or pain down the back of the leg.
-This may present as shooting, burning, or aching feelings; or even numbness and tingling sensations [1] [2].
+The piriformis muscle is situated in the gluteal region and proximal thigh, with a flattened, pear-shaped appearance.
+It is positioned parallel to the posterior edge of the gluteus medius and lies deep to the gluteus maximus.
+The name “piriformis” is derived from the Latin words “pirum” and “forma,” which respectively mean “pear” and “shape.”
+Piriformis syndrome is a common condition associated with this muscle, and typical symptoms include hip pain, buttock pain, and pain that radiates down the back of the leg.
+These symptoms may include shooting, burning, or aching sensations, as well as numbness and tingling [1] [2].

-The piriformis is one of the six short external rotator muscles in the gluteal region.
-The other five are the obturator internus, quadratus femoris, obturator externus, superior gemellus and inferior gemellus muscles.
-The piriformis muscle’s tendon joins the tendons of the obturator internus, inferior gemellus, and the superior gemellus (forming the conjoint tendon) and then inserts on the femur.
-[3].
+The piriformis muscle is part of a group of six short muscles that externally rotate the hip joint in the gluteal region.
+The other five muscles in this group are the obturator internus, quadratus femoris, obturator externus, superior gemellus, and inferior gemellus.
+The piriformis muscle’s tendon merges with the tendons of the inferior gemellus and superior gemellus, along with the obturator internus muscle, to form the conjoint tendon.
+This tendon then inserts onto the femur bone [3].

 Origin & Insertion